8QED13y6/add-FQDN-to-ESXi-firewall/README.md

 There are some additional comments at the end of the script with instructions on how to save and exit changes when using the vi or vim text editors.

+# Cron Exemple

+This line is a cron job that runs a shell script /scratch/addFQDNtoESXifirewall/execute.sh every minute.

+The command is structured as follows:

+*/1 - indicates that the job should be run every minute.
+This is equivalent to * * * * *, which means "run the job every minute of every hour of every day of the month of every month of every day of the week."

+/scratch/addFQDNtoESXifirewall/execute.sh - the path to the shell script that will be executed by the cron job.

+/scratch/addFQDNtoESXifirewall/Logs/execute_$(date '+%Y-%m-%d')/execute_$(date '+%H-%M-%S').log - redirects the output of the command to a log file that is named with the current date and time, down to the second.

+So, this cron job runs the /scratch/addFQDNtoESXifirewall/execute.sh script every minute, and writes the output to a new log file every time it runs.